teodorov/teodorov.github.io/_drafts/z2mc_ch01_traversals.md

 ```

 **Interesting side-note:** Following the syntax 'idea' in the previous listing we can get to the TLA+ syntax rather naturally.
+Existential quantification `∃ x ∈ S, condition` ↦ S detect: λ x, condition

 One simple yet interesting specification is a one-bit clock, which alternates forever between 0 and 1.

 ```scala
 var clock